GMOD/jbrowse-components/demos/jbrowse-react-linear-genome-view-vite/README.md

 Based on https://codesandbox.io/s/ylt4t?file=/vite.config.ts:478-540 by @garrettjstevens

-This is a demo of using the linear genome view with vite
+This is a demo of using the linear genome view with vite (see https://vitejs.dev/)

+Vite is a build system that is very fast and becoming more popular, using esbuild and rollup instead of webpack

-It uses several polyfills for node components such as Buffer
+This particular demo includes several polyfills that are needed for JBrowse including the Buffer polyfill

 # Demo of `@jbrowse/react-linear-genome-view` with vite